geckro/firefox-user.js/README.md

-# firefox-user.js
+# Firefox user.js
-personal firefox user.js to make the browser usable
+My personal user.js file to configure Firefox to what I like.